environmentalinformatics-marburg/tubedb/docs/_documentation/import_formats.md

 ### format specification (station name by column)

 The CSV format is same as above specification.
 But the station name is read from the `plotID` column inside of CSV-files.
-The filename is abriratry and not used for metadata.
+The filename is arbitrary and not used for metadata.

 #### header: